Best 4×6 Car Speakers in 2018 – HQ Sound for Picky Audiophiles

 If you have a passion for music and quality sound, chances are your car’s stock stereo system is bothering you.
 Most car manufacturers focus on powertrain design, while they fit their cars with average sound systems that are just good enough to satisfy an average customer.

-But, if you’re an audiophile, you’re not an average customer – you want all of your devices to provide you with the best sound quality.
+The thing is, if you’re an audiophile, you’re not an average customer – you want all of your devices to provide you with the best sound quality.

 After all, research shows that an average American spends 26 minutes commuting, which translates to 520 minutes every month.
 That is a lot of time to be listening to your favorite tunes being butchered by a poor stereo system.